Ed1123/100-days-of-code/log.md

 **Thoughts:** Another “neh” day.
 I didn’t manage to finish all my activities early… That makes me feel bad.
 Also, today I didn’t like doing anything, but I did much.., whatever...

+### Day 27: February 10, 2020 (Money change problem)

+**Today's Progress**: I did the first problem of my assignment and test it (I didn't stress test it though), Money change.
+Also understand sys module in Python.
+Finally, I got some work in advance for the next problem.

+**Thoughts:** A hard day.
+My laptop didn't turn on when I got home and that make me feel sad.
+I just wanted to sleep after that and that's what I did.

+### Day 28: February 11, 2020 (Fractional Knapsack)

+**Today's Progress**: I finished my Fractional Knapsack problem.
+2/7 ready.
+I couldn't find more time at work to do more.

+**Thoughts:** A better day.
+Some troubles with time, but manageable.
+The night was better playing with my cousin.